Over the last decade, the way that we treat wet macular degeneration has been revolutionized!

 There is not a strict protocol that determines how many treatments a person will need, but it is safe to assume that most patients will receive more than one eye injection.
 Research studies clearly show that repeated treatments lead to better vision.
 Just like your car needs routine maintenance once in a while, it is now understood that macular degeneration patients have better outcomes if their eyes are treated every so often.

-How is an eye injection performed?
+How are eye injections performed?